excile2127/DarknessFalls/README.md

 Darkness Falls is my capstone project for my Bachelor's degree in Computer Science at Montana Tech.
 As such, I don't intend for it to be a full-scale game at this time, but rather a demonstration of my knowledge of game engineering.

 My goal is to implement core aspects of side-scrolling platformers with a unique twist: having a single source of light, the player's torch, that replaces a health bar or another similar system.
 At the start of a level, the torch will be bright and illuminate most of the screen.
 Slowly over time, the torch's light will fade.
-Furthermore, taking a hit, falling off the map, and using special skills with expediate this loss of light.
+Furthermore, taking a hit or using special skills with expediate this loss of light.
 However, slaying enemies will bolster the torch to allow the player to continue on.

 Art Assets are being developed by my friend, Zachary McDonnell, and will be finished and implemented into the game towards the end of alpha in April 2022.
 As such, all sprites will be temporary and animations not implemented until then.